kaza514/Documentation/Unix_references.md

 whoami — who you are logged in as

-finger user — display information about user
+id user — display information about user

 man command — show the manual for command